 People often mistake RevOps roles as tactical.
 In reality, the people in these positions can see both the bigger-picture strategy and the nitty-gritty details.
 It’s a challenging job, but they’re able to navigate the complexities of acting as strategic partners to the C-suite.

 In a RevOps team structure, roles, goals, tools, and daily operations all fall under a single organization, often reporting to a CFO or CRO.
 In contrast, an organization with siloed departments splits similar responsibilities across separate leadership roles.
 That often leads to gaps between teams.
-But with RevOps in place, revenue-generating teams enjoy more connected operations across sales, marketing, customer success, and other functions through a unified infrastructure.
+With RevOps in place, revenue-generating teams enjoy more connected operations across sales, marketing, customer success, and other functions through a unified infrastructure.

 Increasingly, high-performing RevOps organizations are expanding their scope beyond sales, marketing, and customer success to include finance teams.
 This integration ensures that revenue planning, billing operations, and financial forecasting align with pipeline data and customer success metrics.